-The gorge of Topolia (Topolianó) is located in the inland area of Kissamos, at the western end of the Chania Prefecture.
-It begins at the village of Topolia and after approximately 1.500 metres it ends up at a verdant valley, next to Koutsomatados village.
+The gorge of Topolia (Topoliano) is located in the inland area of Kissamos, at the western end of the Chania prefecture.
+It begins at the village of Topolia and after approximately 1.500 metres exits at a verdant valley, next to Koutsomatados village.
 The walk down the gorge, which is fairly easy, requires about one hour.

 However short in length, the gorge is impressive and its landscape is wild.
 The vertical walls reach a height of 300 metres and the width of the stream bed varies between 5 and 50 metres.
 The watercourse is thick with plane trees, oleanders and other plants typical of the Cretan countryside.
 A large number of birds find shelter in the crannies, cracks and caves of the otherwise bare walls of the gorge.
 The numerous shallow caves and hollows in the walls are characteristic of this gorge.
 Inside the gorge, you will find the cave of Saint Sophia or Hagia Sophia; only a small section of the cave is open to visitors and there is also a chapel dedicated to Saint Sophia near the main road.
 The entrance has a width of 25 m, with two main rooms and impressive stalagmites.
 A rare spider species (Pholcus creticus) has also been found in the cave.